 - This event has passed.

-CARTE Industry Speaker Seminar Series welcome Michael Bailey, Computational Scientist at Sanofi Data and AI Center of Excellence in Toronto, for the first in-person seminar of 2022-23 academic year.
+CARTE Industry Speaker Seminar Series welcome Nima Safaei, Senior Data Scientist at Scotiabank, for the second in-person industry speaker seminar of this academic year.